One of the questions we get asked the most (an FAQ, if you will) is: What’s the price of a 1 carat diamond? To which we always answer:

 Watch any shopping channel or browse any catalogue, and you’re bound to come across a 6-carat diamond necklace or an 8-carat diamond ring at a truly unbelievable price.
 You might even start to think those 12-carat celebrity engagement rings aren’t so hot anymore.

-However, the reason those pieces of jewellery are so cheap is because they’re made up of lots and lots of tiny diamonds and what you’re being sold is the combined carat weight.
+However, the reason those pieces of jewellery are so cheap is that they’re made up of lots and lots of tiny diamonds and what you’re being sold is the combined carat weight.

 The truth is, tiny diamonds are a lot easier to come by than bigger diamonds, for the simple fact that it’s much harder to find large diamonds in the rough.
 A one-carat diamond ring with a single stone is a completely different kettle of fish to one with twenty or thirty stones (i.e. it’s better).